typesense/typesense-website/docs-site/content/29.0/api/README.md

 - Improved reliability of CLIP embeddings under high concurrency.
 - Fixed a bug with collection truncation, requiring unnecessary parameters.
 - Fixed a bug where the alter operations endpoint was returning the incorrect document counter.
+- Fixed a bug where analytics counters only worked with int32 fields.

 ### Deprecations / behavior changes